TeamHG-Memex/arachnado/docs/json-rpc-api.rst

     * exclude - an array of regexes; URLs matched by these regexes are excluded from the result;
     * update_delay - (opional) int, a minimum number of ms between websocket messages;
-    * id - optional, ObjectID value of a last previously seen job.
+    * last_job_id - optional, ObjectID value of a last previously seen job.
       When passed, only new job data is returned.
     If this parameter set then Arachnado will aggregate job statistics.